 Last Updated on

-Every year, for 18 years, Sara and I have been meeting for a girlfriend “Shop Newbury St. in Boston” getaway.
+Every year, for 18 years, Sara and I have a girlfriend getaway tradition of shopping in Boston.
 She drives up from Philly, I tool up from Connecticut, and we spend three days popping into shops and stopping for meals from one end of Newbury to another.

 Our first year celebrated Sara’s new (second) marriage.
 Our kids – each of us has two boys – were pre-teens.
 This year, one son is married and lives in Chicago, one is in the Air Force, one lives and works in Boston and another lives and works in New York City.
 They are grown.
 As they’ve changed, so have we, and so has Newbury St.